Why become a BCA member ?

 The club facilitates sharing cruising experiences and provides a wide range of education opportunities that help members acquire new skills and gain increased confidence on the water.
 It helps fuel the ‘dreamer's' imagination, prepare the ‘doers’ for safe offshore adventures, and celebrates the ‘doners’ who successfully complete their offshore journey at an annual awards ceremony.

-Monthly Club Nights (on the second Wednesday of each month in Vancouver, third Tuesday of each month in Victoria, and first Tuesday of each month in Calgary, September to June) have doors open at 7:00 PM with meetings starting at 7:30 PM.
+Monthly Club Nights are held on the second Wednesday of each month in Vancouver (September to June), third Tuesday of each month in Victoria (September to June), third Thursday of each month in Nanaimo (October to May), and the first Tuesday of each month in Calgary (September to May).
+Doors open at 7:00 PM with meetings starting at 7:30 PM.

 The bluewatercruising.org website is the go-to source for information about BCA events and activities, blogs, latest news, technical forums, and additional resources.
 Access to parts of the website is restricted to BCA members (including web members); other areas, such as Tradewinds classifieds, is open to everyone.

 All members are encouraged to subscribe to Currents, our year-round, online publication.
 This outstanding publication includes hints and helpful suggestions, a calendar of events, upcoming education courses, letters and postcards from members offshore.
 Subscription options include daily, weekly and monthly digests.
 Members can also download or print a monthly PDF.
 In addition to Currents, BCA annually publishes a membership directory.

 BCA offers many great education courses to those who would like to learn more about diesel repair, tying fancy knots, boat electronics, ham radio licensing, marine first aid, the psychology of cruising, weather forecasting and more.
 Courses are affordable and relevant to the offshore cruiser.